Notice to Tax Lien Purchasers

-The following amendments to the Nassau County Administrative Code have taken affect with the February 2001 tax sale.
+The following amendments to the Nassau County Administrative Code have taken effect with the February 2016 tax sale.

-- Sec.
-5-44.0 of the NC Administrative Code requires the charging of a $100.00 per day registration fee for each person who intends to bid at the tax lien sale.
+- Effective with the February, 2016 lien sale Ordinance No. 175-2015 requires a $175.00 per day registration fee for each person who intends to bid at the tax lien sale.

 The portion of the 10% interest for each lien sold that is owed to Nassau County will be called the "Differential Lien."
 The "Differential Lien" will be included in all redemption payments.